gdomjan83/password_checker/README.md

 This was a scripting excercise for me, which I did during a Udemy course.
 I welcome any feedback and pull requests. :)

-This script checks one or several passwords in the database of haveibeenpwned.com, seeing if the password had been leaked or breached in the past
+This script checks one or several passwords in the database of haveibeenpwned.com, seeing if the password had been leaked or breached in the past.
-Good way to check if the password you are using is still secure or not Enter passwords either in the terminal (E.g: > check_pass.py hello password test <- this checks the passwords: hello, password, test) or list passwords in the pass.text file, which must be in the same folder as this script
+Good way to check if the password you are using is still secure or not.
+Enter passwords either in the terminal (E.g: > check_pass.py hello password test <- this checks the passwords: hello, password, test)

+Or you can list passwords in the "pass.txt" file, which must be in the same folder as this script (test file included)